green-button/green-button.github.io/espi/developmentEnvironment.md

 ### Run under STS

-To Run the program on the VM under STS you need to disable the bitnami apache server instance running in the VM which uses port 80:

-	sudo /opt/bitnami/ctlscript.sh stop apache

-Then

 1. Right click on DataCustodian and select Run/Run on Server
 1. Click next on the dialog and add ThirdParty to Configured resources
 1. Click finish